Alex Kirilloff Player Props: Twins vs. Red Sox

-The Minnesota Twins, including Alex Kirilloff (.171 batting average in his past 10 games), battle starting pitcher Garrett Whitlock and the Boston Red Sox at Target Field, Wednesday at 7:40 PM ET.
+Alex Kirilloff -- with an on-base percentage of .222 in his past 10 games, 153 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Boston Red Sox, with Justin Garza on the hill, on June 22 at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Red Sox.
+He had a one-hit performance in his most recent game (1-for-4) against the Red Sox.

 Alex Kirilloff Game Info & Props vs. the Red Sox